percona/pmm/README.md

 4. View the site: visit <http://localhost:8000>

-## How to Contribute

-You can change documentation yourself, or ask us to do it.

-### Option 1: Do it yourself

-1. Each page of [PMM 2 documentation](https://www.percona.com/doc/percona-monitoring-and-management/2.x/) has a link to the `.md` version of the page.

-2. Click the link to be taken to the github edit page.

-3. Make your changes and commit.
-Unless you are a member of the Percona team, you'll be asked to fork the repository.

-4. Do so and make a pull request for merging your changes.

-### Option 2: Ask us

-1. Create a ticket in our [Jira](https://jira.percona.com/projects/PMM/issues) system.

-2. Describe the problem or improvement needed in as much detail as possible, by providing, for example:
-   - links to the relevant pages or sections;
-   - explaining what is wrong and why;
-   - suggesting changes or links to sources of further information.

-3. You can use Jira to communicate with developers and technical writers, and be notified of progress.

 ## Versioning

 We are trialing the use of [mike](https://github.com/jimporter/mike) to build different versions.

-With this, MkDocs is run locally and the HTML committed (and optionally pushed) to the `gh-pages` branch.
-This is then copied whole to the web server.
+With this, MkDocs is run locally and the HTML committed (and optionally pushed) to the `publish` branch.
+The whole branch then copied (by us, naturally) to our web server.

-The PMM1 docs (previously in <https://github.com/percona/pmm>) have been migrated from Sphinx/rst to Markdown/md and moved to the `1.x` branch of this repository.
+(This is why the PMM1 docs (previously in <https://github.com/percona/pmm>) have been migrated from Sphinx/rst to Markdown/md and moved to the `1.x` branch of this repository.)

 ## Directories and files

+Here's what you'll find in the `master` branch (PMM2). (`1.x` for PMM1 has only `docs`)

 - `bin`:
     - `glossary.tsv`: Export from a spreadsheet of glossary entries